YangVincent/YangVincent.github.io/_posts/2019-12-26-snowboarding.md

 * 360 into Butter

 # Bus Comparison
 * SB has later pickup and arrives later.
+Usually after lifts are already running.
 * SB has a bus per stop (no stops in between).
 * SB is more likely to cancel due to bad weather.
 TST goes to many resorts.
 * SB has good customer service.
+* SB good for loading gear up; they do it for you.

 # Cameras
 * GoPro Hero 7 vs. DJI Osmo